ChinmayIngle26/College-ERP/README.md

 *   **Internet Connection:** To download software and connect to Firebase.
 *   **A Web Browser:** Such as Chrome, Firefox, Edge, or Safari.
 *   **A Google Account:** You'll need this to create a Firebase project, which acts as the backend for the app.
+*   **An Email Account (for sending notifications):** You'll need SMTP credentials from an email provider like Gmail (using an App Password), SendGrid, or another email service to send notifications.
 *   **Patience:** Setting up software can sometimes be tricky, but follow these steps carefully, and you'll get there!

 ## Understanding a Few Basic Terms